Russian Soviet Federative Socialist Republic: Early years (1917–1920)

 The Soviet government first came to power on 7 November 1917, immediately after the interim Russian Provisional Government headed by Alexander Kerensky, which governed the Russian Republic, was overthrown in the October Revolution, the second of the two Russian Revolutions.
-The state it governed, which did not have an official name, would be unrecognized by neighboring countries for another five months.
-The initial stage of the October Revolution which involved the assault on Petrograd occurred largely without any human casualties.
+The state it governed, which lacked an official name, went unrecognised by neighboring countries for another five months.
+The initial stage of the October Revolution, which involved the assault on Petrograd, occurred largely without any casualties.

-On 18 January 1918, the newly elected Constituent Assembly issued a decree, proclaiming Russia a democratic federal republic under the name "Russian Democratic Federal Republic".
-However, the Bolsheviks dissolved the Assembly on the following day and declared its decrees null and void.
+On 18 January 1918, the newly elected Constituent Assembly proclaimed Russia a democratic federal republic under the name "Russian Democratic Federal Republic".
+However, the Bolsheviks dissolved the Assembly on the following day and nullified its decrees.
 Conversely, the Bolsheviks also reserved a number of vacant seats in the Soviets and Central Executive for the opposition parties in proportion to their vote share at the Congress.
 At the same time, a number of prominent members of the Left Socialist Revolutionaries had assumed positions in Lenin's government and lead commissariats in several areas.
 This included agriculture (Kolegaev), property (Karelin), justice (Steinberg), post offices and telegraphs (Proshian) and local government (Trutovsky).
 Lenin's government also instituted a number of progressive measures such as universal education, healthcare and equal rights for women.

-On 25 January 1918, at the third meeting of the All-Russian Congress of Soviets, the establishment of the Russian Soviet Federative Socialist Republic (RSFSR) was proclaimed.
+On 25 January 1918, at the third meeting of the All-Russian Congress of Soviets, the establishment of the Russian Socialist Federative Soviet Republic (RSFSR) was proclaimed.
 On 3 March 1918, the Treaty of Brest-Litovsk was signed, giving away much of the westernmost lands of the former Russian Empire to the German Empire, in exchange for peace on the Eastern Front of World War I. In July 1918, the fifth All-Russian Congress of Soviets adopted the Constitution of the Russian SFSR.
 By 1918, during the Russian Civil War, several states within the former Russian Empire had seceded, reducing the size of the country even more, although some were conquered by the Bolsheviks.